smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 FrameView App for overlay (install exe) (testing) NVIDIA Overlay.exe(s) run at higher priority
-FvSvc (nvfvsdksvc_x64.exe,FrameViewSDK) allows statistics overlay Reboots your PC when you go to play a game if you have apps running like "PresentMon_x64.exe/HWiNFO64.exe" and probably others like this
+FvSvc (nvfvsdksvc_x64.exe,FrameViewSDK) allows statistics overlay Reboots your PC if you have other programs using "PresentMon_x64.exe"

 -------------------------------------------------------------